 Raymond R. Bedard Endowed Family Scholarship

-Ray Bedard attended St. Dom's Regional High School from 1943-47, he was a member of one of the very first classes to graduate from the school.
-While at St. Dom's Ray quickly made a name for himself.
-He was an extraordinary athlete - working through the ranks in various sports including football, hockey, and baseball.
+Ray Bedard attended St. Dom's Regional High School from 1943-47.
+He was a member of one of the very first classes to graduate from the school.
+While at St. Dom's, Ray quickly made a name for himself.
+He was an extraordinary athlete — working through the ranks in various sports including football, hockey, and baseball.
 By the time he was a senior, he was the captain of both the hockey and the baseball teams.
-As the captain of the hockey team, he led the team to its very first Maine State Championship in 1947 and guided the team through their first New England competition.
-As a baseball player, the St. Louis Cardinals scouted him for his pitching talent - a rarity for a baseball player from Maine.
+He was a member of the 1946 and 1947 Maine State Championship hockey teams and served as the captain of the 1947 team.
+He also guided the 1947 hockey team through their first New England competition.
+As a baseball player, the St. Louis Cardinals scouted him for his pitching talent — a rarity for a baseball player from Maine.

 To be an eligible recipient of this $500+ scholarship, students must: